OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 .. warning:: OpenNebula uses port 443 to communicate with vCenter instances.
 Port 443 is the default port used by vCenter so unless you're filtering that port or you've configured a different port to listen for connections from the vSphere Web Client, OpenNebula will be able to connect with the right credentials.

-Step 2: Enable the drivers in the Front-end (oned.conf)
+Step 2: Configure the drivers in the Front-end (oned.conf) [Optional]
 --------------------------------------------------------------------------------

-In order to configure OpenNebula to work with the vCenter drivers, the following sections need to be uncommented or added in the ``/etc/one/oned.conf`` file:
+The following sections in the ``/etc/one/oned.conf`` file describe the information and virutalization drivers for vCenter, which are enabled by default:

 .. code::